AlgoMaster Logo

 TypeExamplesIf exposed

-Database credentialsPostgreSQL, MySQL, Redis passwordsData theft or modification
+Database credentialsPostgreSQL, MySQL, Redis passwordsData can be stolen or changed

-Private keysTLS keys, SSH keys, code signing keysImpersonation or unauthorized access
+Private keysTLS keys, SSH keys, code signing keysSomeone can pretend to be you or your service

 Signing secretsJWT signing keys, webhook secretsToken forgery or spoofed requests